thinker010/Discord-raspberry-pi-startup-notifier/README.md

 # Discord-raspberry-pi-startup-notifier
-This project is about how to send any kind of notification in discord channel through discord webhooks when raspberry pi boots up(after entering desktop).
+This project is about how to send any kind of notification(here, raspberry pi start up notification) in discord channel through discord webhooks when raspberry pi boots up(after entering desktop).

 # Requirements